 Treatment for rheumatoid arthritis symptoms must be tailored by the rheumatologist to the individual, taking into account the severity of arthritis and other factors, including lifestyle.
 Current treatment methods focus on relieving pain, reducing inflammation, stopping or slowing joint damage and improving functioning and sense of well-being.

 According to the Arthritis Foundation, the main categories of drugs used to treat rheumatoid arthritis symptoms are:

-A development concerning three of the four drugs listed above, on September 4, 2008 the FDA ordered stronger warnings on four medications widely used to treat rheumatoid arthritis symptoms and other serious illnesses, saying they can raise the risk of possibly fatal fungal infections.
+Here's a cautionary development concerning three of the four drugs listed above.
+On September 4, 2008 the FDA ordered stronger warnings on four medications widely used to treat rheumatoid arthritis symptoms and other serious illnesses, saying they can raise the risk of possibly fatal fungal infections.